 • Which marketing strategies are most likely to reach potential students?
 They may include distributing fliers, word-of-mouth, direct mailings, advertising locally, doing demonstrations at schools or community centers, website marketing, and others.

 • Does the business need to find investors to obtain enough capital for startup expenses, which includes getting space commitments, purchasing equipment, remodeling space, advertising materials, insurance, professional association membership dues, and general and legal business expenses.

 All of this information and much more is included in a professional and polished business plan.
-OGS Capital has experienced professionals who work closely with business owners ready to startup or expand operations.
+OGS Capital has experienced professionals business consultants who work closely with business owners ready to startup or expand operations.
 Completing the simple online contact form is the first step towards success.